four drunksA Virtual Stroll Around the Walls of Chester

 It is said that, in former times, beer was brewed on the premises, the water for which was drawn directly from a culverted stream, the Flookersbrook, that flowed- and doubtless continues to flow- beneath the building and from which Brook Street derives its name.
 You can see a larger photograph of the Liver in our gallery.

 The Rose & Crown.
-Listed in Pigot's Directory for1828-1829 when the licencee was William Grice.
+Listed in Pigot's Directory for 1828-1829 when the licencee was William Grice.
 Another Rose & Crown was trading in Bridge Street in 1809.

-The Liverpool Arms.
-Listed in the History, Gazetteer & Directory of Cheshire, 1850 when the licencee was Robert Drury, and the Post Office Directory of Cheshire in 1857, when it was called The Liverpool Arms Commercial Inn, licencee Thomas Hobday Jnr.
-This directory also mentions a Liverpool Tavern trading in Tower Street and The Liverpool Arms ('The LA'), but bearer of many previous names, continues to thrive in Northgate Street.
+saddle innThe Liverpool Arms.
+Listed in the History, Gazetteer & Directory of Cheshire, 1850 when the licencee was Robert Drury, in Slater's Directory 1855 licencee Lydia Drury and the Post Office Directory of Cheshire in 1857, when it was called The Liverpool Arms Commercial Inn, licencee Thomas Hobday Jnr.
+In 1871 Sarah Handley had the place.
+There was a Liverpool Tavern trading in Tower Street and The Liverpool Arms ('The LA'), but bearer of many previous names, continues to thrive close to the Northgate.

-Bunce Street: (off Grosvenor Street, leading to St. Mary's Hill): The Horse & Groom.
+The Horse & Groom.
 Listed in Pigot's Directory for 1828/9 when the licencee was Joseph Moss.
 Also in Slater's Directory of N & S Wales etc., 1880 (actually listed under 'Bunt Street' but we think this was a typographical error- or do you know better?)

 "A productive drunk is the bane of moralists."
 Anonymous, 18th century